PC-CALCULATOR

 £ line reference prefix £135, £x, £(5+2x)

-= set a value to a register x = 3.14, A = 2x+1
+= set a value to a variable x = 3.14, A = 2x+1

 > store to 600>x>£x>£(22+x)